 - a.
-Iron-fortified formula is available for children under the age of one (1) year.
-Families may supply their own formula and/or breastmilk, as well as developmentally appropriate foods for a child enrolled in an infant classroom.
+Families will supply their own formula and/or breast milk, as well as developmentally appropriate foods for a child enrolled in an infant classroom.
 Family preference should be indicated on the Formula/Food Sign-Off Sheet at the time of enrollment. - b.
-Families who choose to provide their own formula and/or breastmilk must bring in a daily supply of bottles already filled with breast milk or prepared formula.
-Bottles must be clearly labeled with the child's first and last name, the date that they are being brought in, and the ingredients.
-Breastmilk must also include the date the milk was expressed. - c.
+Families must bring in a daily supply of bottles already filled with breast milk or prepared formula.
+Bottles must be clearly labeled with the child's first and last name, the date that they are being brought in, ounces in bottle, and the ingredients.
+Breast milk must also include the date the milk was expressed. - c.
 Bottles (breast milk and formula) are only good for one hour from the time that an infant begins drinking from it due to possible bacteria growth.
 Any remaining milk or formula will be discarded after one hour. - d.
 Baby food jars and containers of homemade baby food must be labeled with the child's name, the date they are being brought in, and the ingredients.
 Families are directed to avoid bringing in high-allergen foods.
-SCDC is also a tree-nut and peanut-free facility. - e.
+SCDC is also a tree-nut and peanut-free facility.
+All foods brought in for the child must meed current licensing standards. - e.
 Families are encouraged to communicate with the Infant Room teachers regarding table foods that children have been exposed to and preferences for receiving food prepared at SCDC prior to being enrolled in a toddler classroom (around 1 year of age). - f.
 Families are welcome to utilize the nursing/feeding room located between the Infant rooms at any time.